Purposeful Work Unplugged

 HealthcareSource.com is a leading talent management solution for healthcare.

 Public Health and the CDC: Pathways & Purpose

 February 2017.
 Alicia Hunter Warner ’94 , MSW, JD, spoke with Lee Abrahamsen, Chair of the Medical Studies Committee and associate professor of biology.

 Warner is a Senior Public Health Analyst at the Centers for Disease Control.
 After 16 years working in the area of domestic chronic disease prevention, Warner joined the CDC Center for Global Health, supporting Ministries of Health and their partners to build a sustainable, well developed and equipped public health work force.
 During her service on the CDC’s Division of Nutrition, Physical Activity, and Obesity (DNPAO), she spearheaded the CDC Weight of the Nation conference, and resulting agreements which enabled HBO to create the Emmy-nominated “The Weight of the Nation” obesity documentary.

-Join us in the Olin Concert Hall on this evening after the national election for a Purposeful Work Unplugged conversation with Maine’s Senior United States Senator, Susan Collins, and Peggy Rotundo, Director of Strategic and Policy Initiatives for the Harward Center, and Maine State Representative sat down in Olin Arts Center to discuss the election, Watergate, her career in politics, and much more.
+On the evening after the 2016 national election Maine’s Senior United States Senator, Susan Collins, and Peggy Rotundo, Director of Strategic and Policy Initiatives for the Harward Center, and Maine State Representative sat down in Olin Arts Center to discuss the election, Watergate, her career in politics, and much more.
 Read about it here.